leezhanpeng/sentiment-analysis/README.md

 # Reddit Sentiment Analysis Project

 Welcome to the Reddit Sentiment Analysis project!
-This project utilizes state-of-the-art natural language processing techniques to analyse the sentiment of phrases within the Reddit community.
+This project utilises state-of-the-art natural language processing techniques to analyse the sentiment of phrases within the Reddit community.
 Whether you're curious about the prevailing sentiments on a particular subreddit or want to gauge the mood surrounding a specific topic, this application has you covered.

 ## Overview